 - How should it be filed and retained?

-Purpose of the WH-347
+Purpose of the WH-347 Form

 When is Form WH-347 Required for Contractors?

-Form WH-347, also known as the Certified Payroll Form, is a crucial requirement for contractors working on federally funded construction projects.
-But when exactly is this form mandatory?
-Here is a closer look at the laws and contract details that dictate the use of Form WH-347.
+Form WH-347, also known as the Certified Payroll Form, is mandatory for contractors working on federally funded construction projects.
+Here's an in-depth look at when this form is required:

 What Must Be Included on the WH-347